Knicks' Karl-Anthony Towns: Good to go Friday

 • 1 min read

-Towns (quadriceps) will play in Friday's game against the Celtics, James L. Edwards III of The Athletic reports.
+Towns (quadriceps) will play in Friday's game against the Bulls, James L. Edwards III of The Athletic reports.

-Towns will shake off his questionable tag due to a right quadriceps strain and suit up Friday.
-The star big man was also listed as questionable before playing in Wednesday's win over Cleveland, during which he notched 19 points (5-12 FG, 1-4 3Pt, 8-9 FT), 11 rebounds and two assists in 31 minutes.
-He'll move over to center with Miles McBride also starting against Boston, pushing Ariel Hukporti to the bench.
+Towns has been a regular on the injury report to start the season, though he will shed his probable tag due to a right quadriceps strain and suit up Friday.
+The star big man is coming off his worst game of the season in Tuesday's loss to the Bucks and will look to bounce back against Chicago.
+Over four regular-season games, he's averaging 17.0 points, 13.5 rebounds, 2.0 assists and 1.0 blocks in 33.8 minutes per game.

 More News